ediamin/wp-console/readme.txt

 An in-browser PHP console for WordPress powered by PsySH

 == Description ==
-WP Console brings the famous PsySH on your browser.
-PsySH is a runtime developer console, interactive debugger and REPL for PHP.
+WP Console brings the renowned PsySH directly to your browser.
+PsySH serves as a runtime developer console, an interactive debugger, and a PHP REPL (Read-Eval-Print Loop).

-Write your code in code editor, press Cmd-Enter(mac) or Ctrl-Enter(win/linux) and get your output in your browser.
+To utilize WP Console, simply write your code within the code editor, then press Cmd-Enter (mac) or Ctrl-Enter (win/linux) to instantly view the output in your browser.

-You can also use PsySH with wp-cli with the command `wp shell`. wp-cli has built-in support for psysh already.
-You need to just activate WP Console to use this.
+Moreover, you have the option to employ PsySH alongside wp-cli by executing the command `wp shell`.
+Notably, wp-cli comes with inherent compatibility for psysh.
+All that is required is the activation of WP Console to leverage this feature.

-=== Features ==
+== Features ==
 - Powerful code editor powered by Ace Editor.
-- PHP core and WordPress functions live autocompletion with placeholders.
+- Real-time autocompletion for PHP core and WordPress functions, complete with placeholders.
-- `_dump` as the alternative to `var_dump` which uses Symfony VarDumper.
+- Introducing `_dump` as a more versatile alternative to `var_dump`, leveraging the capabilities of Symfony VarDumper.
-- Get debug.log contents and clear them right from your browser.
+- Instant access to debug.log contents, with the added convenience of clearing them directly from your browser.
-- Advanced shell powered by psySH for `wp shell`.
+- Enhanced shell experience courtesy of psySH, facilitating advanced interaction through `wp shell`.
-- Custom code snippet.
-Supports VS Code supported code snippets.
-For example you can use [this WooCommerce snippets](https://github.com/claudiosanches/vscode-woocommerce/blob/master/snippets/functions.json).
+- Customizable code snippet functionality, compatible with VS Code supported code snippets.
+Explore examples like these [WooCommerce snippets](https://github.com/claudiosanches/vscode-woocommerce/blob/master/snippets/functions.json).

-Please note that, currently PsySH commands like `ls`, `doc`, `show` etc and Magic variables like `$_`, `$__class` etc are not supported in browser console.
+Please note that certain PsySH commands, such as `ls`, `doc`, `show`, and magic variables like `$_`, `$__class`, are not currently supported in the browser console.

-👉 WP Console uses Gutenberg packages and components for its UI/UX.
-Checkout the GitHub repo here [ediamin/wp-console](https://github.com/ediamin/wp-console).
+👉 WP Console uses Gutenberg packages and components to ensure a seamless and user-friendly UI/UX.

+== Getting Started ==
+To begin using the plugin, follow these steps:

+1. Activate the plugin within your WordPress setup.
+2. Look for a quick link labeled "Console" in the WP Admin Bar on the right-hand side (see the second screenshot below).
+3. Click on the "Console" link to access the WP Console panel.

 == Security Concern ==
-WP Console explicitly checks for `manage_options` permission to display the UI and perform other actions.
-Yet, this plugin should not be used in production server.
+WP Console explicitly verifies the presence of the `manage_options` permission to render the user interface and execute various functions.
+However, it's important to note that this plugin is not intended for use on a production server.

 == Screenshots ==

 1. Basic input output
+2. How to open the browser console
-2. _dump command
+3. _dump command
-3. Vertical splitted window
+4. Vertical splitted window
-4. Live Autocompletion
+5. Live Autocompletion
-5. Autocompletion with placeholder
+6. Autocompletion with placeholder
-6. Display errors
+7. Display errors
-7. wp shell command
+8. wp shell command
-8. Get debug.log contents
+9. Get debug.log contents
-9. Clear debug.log
+10. Clear debug.log
-10. Add/Edit custom snippets
+11. Add/Edit custom snippets
-11. Custom snippets in action
+12. Custom snippets in action

 == Changelog ==